aazaff/teachPaleobiology/LabExercise8.md

 # The migration of paleocontinents

-Today we will be investigating the potential impact of paleocontinent migration on marine biotas.
+Today we will be investigating the ecological impact of paleocontinent migration.

 ## Visualizing the continents